 When your pores are clogged to the core, you need to first open them to be able to scoop out the gunk.
 Steam helps you with this relaxation of the pores.
 Often, you need your pores to be open for deep cleaning and removing the excess oils they hold.

 The jury is still out on how to effectively remove blackheads, but one sure fire way is by using steam.
-When your pores are open and relaxed, you can then pick out the blackheads, and give yourself flawless skin.
+When your pores are open and relaxed, you can then pick out the Stockton medical spa and give yourself flawless skin.

 You should ideally use the blackhead extractor which has a loop on one end that makes it convenient to pick out the oil and gunk and has a slightly sharp pin-like structure on the other end which may be used to coerce the stubborn skin, enabling a clearer path to the blackheads.